If You Only Have Three Days in Buenos Aires

 Honduras 5860, C1414 CABA, Argentina

 This small, chic hotel came into being after an Argentine PR director and her English record producer husband couldn’t find the perfect place for their visiting guests to stay during their Buenos Aires wedding.
-They needed a place with a...
+They needed a place with a bar, a...